isomerpages/nlb-discovereads/_services/programmes/3-tween-kerama.md

 Look out for Tweenkerama workshops this school holidays!
 Tweens get to explore and learn through a series of workshops related to S.T.E.A.M. subjects such as art, robotics etc.

 Do visit [go.gov.sg/tweenkerama-pl](https://go.gov.sg/tweenkerama-pl) to keep an eye on workshop registrations!
+Registration for June holiday workshops will begin in May.

 Tweenkerama workshops will be taking place at the following libraries during the June holidays: